-Through the litigation and the injunctive relief in the settlements, millions of pounds of falsely labeled Kona coffee have been removed from the market, and there has been an increase in market price for authentic Kona coffee.
+As the Court knows from its oversight and approval of prior settlements, through the litigation and the injunctive relief in the settlements, millions of pounds of falsely labeled Kona coffee have been removed from the market, and there has been an increase in market price for authentic Kona coffee.
 Kona farmers had longed tried to achieve these market reforms through legislative, public relations, and prior litigation efforts with little success.
 Even then, it required law firms willing and able to front millions of dollars in costs-resources far beyond the means of the typical Kona farmer-to conduct the scientific testing to identify the mislabeled Kona coffee products and retain economic, marketing, survey, and industry experts to achieve this remarkable result.

-This settlement takes the parties and the Court almost to the end of a long road, but one which Class Counsel have ensured was as direct and efficiently traveled as possible.
-As this Court is aware, this case originally included more than twenty defendants.
+The Mulvadi settlement is the end of a long road, but one which Class Counsel have ensured was as direct and efficiently traveled as possible.
+This case originally included more than twenty defendants.
 It pitted three small, long-time Kona coffee farms against 22 coffee suppliers and retailers, selling a variety of coffee products across the country in multiple channels of commerce.
 While many Kona farmers had previously expressed frustration at the misuse of the Kona name, they had been without the information and tools to identify defendants and formulate cognizable legal claims.
 With this litigation, Class Counsel have been able to transform the Kona farmers' frustration into tangible results with both immediate (substantial monetary relief) and long-term benefits (injunctive relief).
-This settlement with MNS represents the latest success benefiting the hard-working Kona farmers and further strengthening the Kona name.
+This settlement with Mulvadi represents the crowning success benefiting the hard-working Kona farmers and further strengthening the Kona name.

 As Class Counsel demonstrated in their prior applications for fees and reimbursement of expenses (Dkt.
 415, Dkt.
 654, Dkt.
-742), litigation of this magnitude requires a substantial expenditure of time and money.
-Class Counsel have spent, as of this filing, 24,633.4 hours on this case, with 46 attorneys, paralegals, and other staff each devoting substantial time (at least 40 hours) to this case.
-There will, of course, be further work to implement this settlement, to present and implement the recently negotiated settlement with Mulvadi, and to monitor previously settling defendants' compliance with the injunctive terms of their settlements.
+742, 878), litigation of this magnitude required a substantial expenditure of time and money.
+Class Counsel spent, as of this filing, 25,639.30 hours on this case, with 46 attorneys, paralegals, and other staff each devoting substantial time (at least 40 hours) to this case.
+As with prior settlements, there will be further work to implement this settlement and to monitor previously settling defendants' compliance with the injunctive terms of their settlements.